 The lack of sleep also helps to further weaken the addicts immune system.

 In the end, the association of the addict with other addicts brings about not only an addiction to the drug, but also an addiction to the lifestyle itself.
 Lifestyles involve not just the drug, but the friends the addict makes, the types of amusements he enjoys, the foods he eats, and even the level of abuse and violence that the individual comes to expect in his or her life.
 (Yes, people do become addicted to physical abuse, and even fall in love with their abusers!)
-Most addicts find that breaking the addiction to the drug is much easier than breaking the addiction to the lifestyle.
+Most addicts find that breaking the addiction to the drug is much easier than breaking the addiction to the lifestyle which is filled with addicted friends and their amusements.
 This is the reason that so many addicts who kick their drug habit eventually go back to the old habits and become addicted to the drug again.
 Meth is not the only drug that can cause people to loose interest in living, but it appears to be more likely than other drugs to do it.

 The image above shows what can happen to a person who becomes addicted to methamphetamine.
 The difference between the before and after shots is less than three years.
 While this essay dwells on what meth can do to the inside of the mouth, one should always bear in mind that meth mouth is only a part of the overall story.